ips4o/ips2ra/README.md

 # In-place Parallel Super Scalar Radix Sort (IPS²Ra)

-This is the implementation of the algorithm IPS²Ra presented in the publication [In-place Parallel Super Scalar Samplesort (IPS⁴o)](https://arxiv.org/abs/1705.02257) (todo update), which contains an in-depth description of its inner workings, as well as an extensive experimental performance evaluation.
+This is the implementation of the algorithm IPS²Ra presented in the paper [Engineering In-place (Shared-memory) Sorting Algorithms](https://arxiv.org/abs/2009.13569), which contains an in-depth description of its inner workings, as well as an extensive experimental performance evaluation.
 Here's the abstract: